HeadWaters Resort & Casino in Norfolk

 Norfolk Casino’s impact on the community

-• Higher wages and lower unemployment
+• Increased wages and decreased unemployment

-• Increased hotel and convention capacity
+• Hotel and convention capacity has been raised.

 Norfolk Casino Resort timeline of events